Copyright 2019 Unified Infotech Inc. All rights reserved.

 Building the application map

-When built without a plan, websites and applications grow into a big mess leading to usability and findability disasters and costly redesigns.
-This is why Information Architecture a.k.a.
-IA is a huge part of UI UX design services.
+Information Architecture helps us in creating a plan that prevents findability and usability disasters - leading to costly redesigns.
+This is why incorporate Information Architecture a.k.a.
+IA as a huge part of our UI UX design services.
 It helps us to focus on organizing, structuring and labeling content in an effective way so that users find information and complete intended tasks.

 7. Low Fidelity Sketches.